gradle/community/docs/events/hacktoberfest/2024/README.md

 already include their projects in Hacktoberfest.

 This year, Gradle is participating in Hacktoberfest!
-We are looking forward to featuring projects, hosting online events for new open-source contributors, and sending custom Gradle goodies for those who contribute to the projects.
+We are looking forward to collaborating with all contributors on the featured projects, hosting online events for new open-source contributors, and sending custom Gradle goodies for those who do substantial contributions to the Gradle ecosystem.

 ## Quick Start